Mentorship Program

 Final determination of allocations and duration of subsidy are at the discretion of the jury. -

-The PTMP jury evaluates the applications according to the following considerations:
+The Mentorship jury evaluates the applications according to the following considerations:

 Artistic Merit and Professional Opportunity